teddybear082/CrueltySquadVR-Modloader/README.md

 Frenchie from the Cruelty Squad Discord for creating the awesome CS mods website and hosting this mod!

+Saracen from Godot Engine and the V-Sekai Godot project for helping point me to the ultimate solution for crashes!!

 ---------------------------------------------------

 ## Controls

 Left (off hand)

-Trigger: Kick/jetpack Activate (toggle)/BioThruster/Throw held items- and select items on menu with pointer
+Trigger: Kick (targets at where you aim your weapon)/jetpack Activate (toggle)/BioThruster/Throw held items- and select items on menu with pointer

 X: Not used